Legoless/Alpha/README.md

 # Integration

-Alpha is separated into 2 modules:
+Alpha is separated into 2 frameworks:

 - Service
   - Plugins
 - Interface

 Service module is installed into your app and executed when the application launches.
-Interface is launched by a trigger.
+It automatically initializes plugins and starts collecting data from your application.

+Service framework includes Bonjour server, which can be activated by any of the available triggers.

+Alpha.framework includes both Service framework and interface module.

 To use Alpha in your project, all you need to do is add a **CocoaPods** library: